- 1 Cambridge Rambling Club – Advice for walkers – July 2022

 Food & drink and pubs/cafes

 Practice varies from one walking group to another with respect to refreshment breaks!
-Some Wednesday walks frequently book lunch for members in a pub or café; if anyone wants to consume their own packed lunch on such walks this is fine – but invariably they will have to eat well away from the pub/café.
-On Sundays very few walks involve eating pub food; usually the group takes a packed lunch which is eaten as a picnic, although often there will be an opportunity afterwards to have a drink in a hostelry.
+Some Wednesday walks frequently book lunch for members in a pub or café; if anyone wants to consume their own packed lunch on such walks this is fine – but invariably they will have to eat away from the pub/café.
+On Sundays very few walks involve eating pub food; usually the group takes a packed lunch which is eaten as a picnic, although there may be an opportunity afterwards to have a drink in a hostelry.
 Occasionally a pub will allow Club members to eat their own food in a pub garden.
 However, any such arrangements will be made in advance by the walk’s leader.
 On no account should any Club member drink from their own flask or eat their own food on a pub’s premises without permission.

 Anyone wanting to make use of a pub or café’s facilities is expected to buy a drink.
 Club members should always check that their footwear is clean before entering a pub or café.
 If boots are muddy they should either be removed before entering or should be covered up with overshoes.